1920 United States Senate elections

 The 1920 United States Senate elections were elections for the United States Senate that coincided with the presidential election of Warren G. Harding.
 The 32 seats of Class 3 were contested in regular elections, and special elections were held to fill vacancies.
 Democrat Woodrow Wilson's unpopularity allowed Republicans to win races across the country, winning ten seats from the Democrats and providing them with an overwhelming 59-to-37 majority.
-The Republican landslide was so vast that Democrats lost over half of the seats that were contested this year and failed to win a single race outside the South.
+The Republican landslide was so vast that Democrats lost over half of the contested seats this year and failed to win a single race outside the South.
+In fact, this is the most recent occasion where every race decided by under 10 points all voted for the same party, showcasing the sheer strength of Republicans' performance in this election.

-Since the passage of the Seventeenth Amendment, these elections were the closest when the winning party in almost every Senate election mirrored the winning party for their state in the presidential election, with Kentucky being the only Senate race to not mirror their presidential result.
+Since the passage of the Seventeenth Amendment, these elections were the closest in which the winning party in almost every Senate election mirrored the winning party for their state in the presidential election, with Kentucky being the only Senate race not to mirror their presidential result.
 No other Senate election cycle in a presidential year would come close to repeating this feat until 2016, in which the result of every Senate race mirrored the corresponding state's result in the presidential election.
 Coincidentally, that election cycle involved the same class of Senate seats, Class 3.

-This is one of only five occasions where 10 or more Senate seats changed party in an election, with the other occasions being in 1932, 1946, 1958, and 1980.
+This is also one of only five occasions where 10 or more Senate seats changed party in an election, with the other occasions being in 1932, 1946, 1958, and 1980.